Turgut Özal (Istanbul Metro)

 Turgut Özal is an underground rapid transit station on the M3 line of the Istanbul Metro.
 It is located in southern Başakşehir under Turgut Özal Boulevard.
 The station was named after Turgut Özal, the 8th President of Turkey.
 Turgut Özal was opened on 14 July 2013 and has an island platform serviced by two tracks.

+Located in the Başakşehir neighborhood of Başakşehir, the station has three entrances: İpkas, Eskoop, and Triko Center.
+The station has 13 escalators and two elevators.
+The station's platform level, turnstile level, technical floors, and entrance were constructed using the cut-and-cover method.